madhavkedia018/Compute-in-Memory/README.md

 1. Train full-precision VGG model on CIFAR-10
 2. Apply **IR-Net (Information Retention)** based binarisation
 3. Export **1-bit weights & thresholds** to C headers
 4. Implement hardware blocks in Verilog (SWU, MVU, Pooling, FC)
+5. Package the RTL design as a **custom IP core**, then construct the full hardware system in Vivado using a block diagram.
+6. Generate the **HDL wrapper**.
-5. Synthesize in Vivado → generate `bnn.bit` & `bnn.hwh`
+7. Synthesize in Vivado → generate `bnn.bit` & `bnn.hwh`
-6. Load overlay on PYNQ → run inference via Python API
+8. Load overlay on PYNQ → run inference via Python API

 ---